-Editor’s note: This story has be updated to reflect DOJ’s response.
+Editor’s note: This story has be updated to reflect DOJ’s and Alirio Rafael Quintero’s response.
 (6:18pm ET 5/23/25)

 A grand jury has indicted three men for a multi-million dollar money laundering operation in support of foreign terrorist organizations and drug cartels.
 According to a newly unsealed indictment which included terrorism charges, Wisam Nagib Kherfan-Okde, Alirio Rafael Quintero-Quintero, and Antoine Kassis helped facilitate guns and money for the Sinaloa cartel in Mexico and the National Liberation Army in Colombia using, in part, weapons from the former Bashar al-Assad regime in Syria.